dirigeants/klasa/tutorials/RichDisplay.md

 ### Custom Behavior Handling

-To handle wether or not certain pages should be shown or skipped when browsing you can define the `filter` option with a function that returns `true` only when the page should be shown.
+To handle whether or not certain pages should be shown or skipped when browsing you can define the `filter` option with a function that returns `true` only when the page should be shown.

 This method will be called every time a user is about to visit a new page.